BouchardLab/nersc_python/shifter_example/README.md

 For python jobs with many tasks, using Docker containers with [Shifter](https://docs.nersc.gov/development/shifter/how-to-use/) can make their startup much more efficient.
 There is much better documentation about Docker, Shifter, and Slurm elsewhere, but this contains a basic outline of the process to provide some understanding of the example files/scripts.

+In this example, we can use the image I've made from the included Dockerfile.
+If you need to make your own environment, you can roughly follow these steps.

-On your local machine build the example Dockerfile
+On your local machine, edit and build the example Dockerfile

 ```bash
 docker build --no-cache -t "my_image" .